Research

 DAQ system for the NSW.
 Here we are using a mini micro-mega chamber with the front-end readout chips.

-Taffard’s group is involved in the New Small Wheel upgrade, in particular the trigger simulation, calibration and DAQ of the Front-End electronics.
-They are responsible for the infrastructure at CERN (BB5) to install and commission the readout and trigger electronics chain of the NSW Micromegas wedges.
-One of the UCI project scientist is NSW run coordinator, focusing on the work related to install the NSW in that ATLAS experiment and operate this new detector.
+Taffard’s group was involved in the New Small Wheel upgrade project, in particular the trigger simulation, calibration and DAQ of the Front-End electronics.
+They were responsible for the infrastructure at CERN where the installation and surface commissioning the readout and trigger electronics chain of the NSW Micromegas wedges was performed.
+One of the UCI project scientist was Muon run coordinator, focusing on the work related to install the NSW in that ATLAS experiment and operate this new detector.
+He is now Deputy Muon project leader, overseeing the maintenance and operation of the whole ATLAS Muon systems.

-Taffard’s group in also involved in two trigger projects for the HL-LHC upgrade in ~2025.
+Taffard’s group in also involved in two trigger projects for the HL-LHC.
 They are working on the design and construction of a new muon trigger system (L0MDT) which will use the information from MDT chambers to reduce the muon trigger’s rates and improve their purity.
-They are also working on the hardware track trigger (HTT), which will allow for fast track reconstruction at the trigger level.
-For both project, they work on developing algorithms, implement then on firmware that is run on FPGAs, and test on custom hardware platforms.
-They are also involve in ATLAS software and computing, working on improving ATLAS reconstruction software and make use of heterogenous computer farm hosting GPUs, FPGAs.
+They are also working on the event filter track trigger (EFTracking), which will allow for fast track reconstruction in the inner tracker at the trigger level.
+For both project, they work on developing algorithms, implement them on firmware that is run on FPGAs, and test on hardware platforms.
+As part of the EFTracking project, they are also involve make use of heterogenous computer farm hosting GPUs, FPGAs.

-Taffard’s group is involved in many analyses, focusing on searches for new physics such as: diHiggs, Supersymmerty (SUSY), Lepton Flavor violation, diboson resonance in Vector Boson Fusion.
+Taffard’s group is currently involved in many analyses, focusing on searches for new physics such as: diHiggs, Vector Boson Scattering in the Higgs sector, Heavy Neutral lepton and Long Lived Particle (LLP) searches.
+Previous analyses covered Supersymmerty (SUSY) search, Lepton Flavor violation, search for Heavy Majorana Neutrinos.
 See Publications page for a list of selected publications.
 In both trigger upgrade projects and analyses, we use machine learning to improve analysis sensitivity or trigger performances.

 It’s a very exciting time !!!